akufikri/akufikri/README.md

 ### 📫 Let's Connect!

-If you want to collaborate, discuss web development, or just say hi, feel free to reach out:
+If you want to collaborate, discuss development, or just say hi, feel free to reach out:

 <div align="center">
   <br/>